Torkiliuz/dc_uploader/README.md

 To remove just the program, simply delete the program folder.
 The python virtual environment is inside this folder, so don't worry about removing it manually

-To remove the dependencies installed via apt, run apt remove. ***For the love of god please don't blindly copy this apt command*** - double check if there are things that you don't want to uninstall, especially fuse3.
+To remove the dependencies installed via apt, run apt remove.
+Double check if there are things that you don't want to uninstall, especially fuse3.
+Packages possibly installed by this script:

-`apt remove build-essential mtn mediainfo fuse3 libfuse-dev screen software-properties-common autoconf && apt autoremove -y`
+- build-essential mtn mediainfo fuse3 libfuse-dev screen software-properties-common autoconf gpg

 To remove rar2fs:

 `rm /usr/local/bin/rar2fs`

-Any installed repo's besides the standard apt repo's are stored in `/etc/apt/sources.list.d`
+Any installed repo's besides the standard apt repo's, which should be just mtn, are stored in `/etc/apt/sources.list.d`, with their gpg keys stored in `/etc/apt/trusted.gpg.d`

 ## FAQ